neoforged/.github/primers/26.1/index.md

     - `BabyZombifiedPiglinModel` - Entity model for the baby zombified piglin.
     - `PiglinModel` is now abstract
     - `ZombifiedPiglinModel` is now abstract
+- `net.minecraft.client.model.monster.strider`
+    - `AdultStriderModel` - Entity model for the adult strider.
+    - `BabyStriderModel` - Entity model for the baby strider.
+    - `StriderModel` is now abstract
+        - `BABY_TRANSFORMER` has been directly merged into the layer definition for the `BabyStriderModel`
+        - `rightLeg`, `leftLeg`, `body` are now `protected` from `private`
+        - `SPEED` - The speed scalar of the movement animation.
+        - `customAnimations` - Additional animation setup.
 - `net.minecraft.client.model.monster.zombie`
     - `BabyDrownedModel` - Entity model for the baby drowned.
     - `BabyZombieModel` - Entity model for the baby zombie.